minkcv/vm/docs/memory.md

 ### GPU and IPU Map
 - `64.0` through `80.15` (inclusive) are for 256 sprite attributes.
 Each sprite attribute is 16 bytes long.
 - `80.16` is the background color of the screen.
-- `127.0` through `127.2` are the 16 bits indicating which joystick buttons are pressed.
+- `127.0` through `127.1` (inclusive) are the 16 bits indicating which joystick buttons are pressed.
 There are 8 buttons for each of the 2 joysticks.

 #### Sprite Attribute
 A sprite attribute stores information about how a sprite should be displayed on the screen.
 It includes an address that points to the data of the sprite.
 See `sprite.md` to understand how the sprite colors are stored.